Gembani/node_tdd/README.md

 ```

 ![](screenshots/5.png)

 It passes too !
 No need to modify our controller.
 The basic functionality of this controller works pretty well.

 Let's do the same thing with getting all authors.
 We want that the `/GET authors` route gives us all the authors in our db.
+First, we write some tests with no author in db.

 ```javascript
 describe('GET /authors', () => {